SugarmanZhu/RSS_Vercel/README.md

 - Click on time to toggle time ago text and GMT time
 - Use Incremental Static Regeneration to serve pages
 - Support dark mode
-- Support fetching feeds via API (e.g. https://rss.zhuxiaotan.xyz/api/)
+- Support fetching feeds via API
 - Fetch feeds in parallel
 - Deployed on Vercel